💝 Current patients can now refer a friend 💝

 During perimenopause, fluctuating oestrogen and progesterone can trigger sharper hormonal swings, intensifying PMDD symptoms.

-Mood changes, fatigue, and sleep issues often become less predictable, and some women experience PMDD-like patterns for the first time in midlife.
+Mood changes, fatigue and sleep issues often become less predictable during this time, with some women experiencing PMDD-like patterns for the first time in midlife.

 23%

-of women in perimenopause experience severe PMS or PMDD-type symptoms, according to clinical guidance, highlighting how hormonal shifts in midlife can intensify premenstrual mood changes.
+of women in perimenopause experience severe PMS or PMDD-type symptoms.
+This demonstrates that hormonal shifts in midlife can intensify premenstrual mood changes.

 chart